Komsorn-sookdang/AIMET-test/README.md

   - `cmd`: This folder contains the main.go file, which sets up the application and starts the server.

-  - `configs`: This folder contains configuration files for the application, such as database configuration.
+  - `configs`: This folder contains configuration files for the application.

-  - `internal`: This folder contains the domain logic and the infrastructure code.
+  - `internal`: This folder contains the domain logic.

     - `databases`: This folder contains the code that handle databases connection.